paul-h/MythCenterXMAS-wide/README.md

 ??/??/?? -  1.2  - Remove the horizon image from the main menu
                    Add some new backgrounds
                    Add some music controls
+                   Move the base scrollbars and add some base arrow images Update the buttonlists and spinboxes to use the new arrow images Add new buttonlist with scrollbars